hothing/aspnet-example-cu/NOTES.md

 What was found in the Michigan State Univercity site:

-> Sample Budgets
-> Resources
->
->    MSU Cost Calculator
->    MSU Housing Services
->    Residential Meal Plans
->    Budget Worksheet &
->    Money Management Tips
->
 > The sample budgets below represent average costs for the 2020-2021 academic year, or what is often referred to as the cost of attendance.
 These budgets are based on 15 credits/semester for undergraduate students and 9 credits/semester for graduate students.

-> Room and board costs in the budget include a double room, linen service, Silver meal plan and use of study, laundry and recreational facilities.
-Students are allotted the same amount for living costs (room and board) whether they live on- or off-campus.

-> Personal and miscellaneous costs include average amounts for clothing, transportation, personal care, cell phone, recreation, etc.

-> Please note that there is no allowance in the undergraduate budget for car expenses.

 A small code piece from real university site to calculate: [univeristy-budget-credits-calc-example.js](univeristy-budget-credits-calc-example.js)